Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the face verification endpoint computes a similarity score between entrance and exit images and flags low-similarity cases for review.

+**Preconditions:**
+- Entrance gate scan has been processed with face capture
+- Exit gate scan is being processed
+- Face verification API endpoint (/metrics/verify-images) is available
+- Python AI service is running
+- Similarity threshold (0.75) is configured

 **Actions:**
 - Step 1: Process entrance gate scan with face capture
 - Step 2: Process exit gate scan with face capture